In Sierra Leone, 13-Year-Old Girl Recovers from TB Meningitis

 The headaches began in July 2019—but up until then, 15-year-old Emma* Gbonbor was living a healthy, happy life at home in Kono District, Sierra Leone.

 She and her twin sister, Kadie*, are the second youngest of seven siblings.
 Entering her second year of high school, Emma chose math as her favourite subject, inspired by Kadie, who excelled at it and tutored her at home.
 She played soccer with her friends.
-In the evenings, between homework and chores, Emma danced to the pop music blasted by her next-door neighbors.
+In the evenings, between homework and chores, Emma danced to the pop music blasted by her next-door neighbours.

 Then came the headaches—always accompanied by fever, weakness, and, as the family discovered one night around 3 a.m., seizures.